-4.4 Chief Executive
+4.5 Chief Executive

-- 4.4.1 The Chief Executive will be appointed by the Chair of the ICB in accordance with any guidance issued by NHS England. - 4.4.2 The appointment will be subject to approval of NHS England in accordance with any procedure published by NHS England. - 4.4.3 The Chief Executive must fulfil the following additional eligibility criteria - a) Be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 19(4)(b) of Schedule 1B to the 2006 Act. - 4.4.4 Individuals will not be eligible if - a) Any of the disqualification criteria set out in 4.2 apply; - b) Subject to clause 4.4.3(a), they hold any other employment or executive role.
+- 4.5.1 The Chief Executive will be appointed by the Chair of the ICB in accordance with any guidance issued by NHS England. - 4.5.2 The appointment will be subject to approval of NHS England in accordance with any procedure published by NHS England. - 4.5.3 The Chief Executive must fulfil the following additional eligibility criteria

-- 4.4.5 The Chief Executive is appointed into their substantive role following an open, formal, standard recruitment process during which competency against the respective role and person specification is assessed. - 4.4.6 Processes to appoint the Chief Executive into their substantive role will be pursuant of NHS England guidance on senior appointments (including Chief Executives) that applies at the time of recruitment and appointment.
+- Be an employee of the ICB or a person seconded to the ICB who is employed in the civil service of the State or by a body referred to in paragraph 19(4)(b) of Schedule 1B to the 2006 Act. - 4.5.4 Individuals will not be eligible if - a) Any of the disqualification criteria set out in 4.2 apply; - b) Subject to clause 4.5.3(a), they hold any other employment or executive role, other than Chief Executive of another Integrated Care Board. - 4.5.5 The Chief Executive is appointed into their substantive role following an open, formal, standard recruitment process during which competency against the respective role and person specification is assessed. - 4.5.6 Processes to appoint the Chief Executive into their substantive role will be pursuant of NHS England guidance on senior appointments (including Chief Executives) that applies at the time of recruitment and appointment.

-4.5 Partner Members - NHS Trusts and Foundation Trusts
+4.6 Partner Members - NHS Trusts and Foundation Trusts